Norman Brigade: "Wali"

 A former Canadian Army sniper from the Royal 22nd Regiment going by the nom de guerre "Wali", stated he connected with several other Canadian veterans as well as former British soldiers on their arrival in Poland, making their way to Ukraine to fight against the Russian invasion.
 He claimed the Norman Brigade was started as a humanitarian effort to deliver aid in Eastern Ukraine by a group of former Canadian soldiers.
 The sniper had left the brigade by May 2022 after "Hrulf" challenged him to a fist fight.
 Despite this, 'Wali' said of 'Hrulf' "I personally like the Norman Brigade commander...
 He is a good fighter and warrior….
 We are all on the same side against Russians and that’s what matters the most.”

 Joshua Jones

 Joshua Jones, from the United States, was killed in action at the frontline while under the command of the International Legion of Territorial Defence of Ukraine.
 It was acknowledged that Joshua had died during a mission overseen by the Main Intelligence Directorate of Ukraine which involved taking a trench occupied by Russian forces.
 He briefly served in the Norman Brigade from April to June 2022.
 Social media posts mentioned that he embodied the "core values of a Norman" that were displayed on the battlefield.

-Benjamin Stuart Reed

-Benjamin Stuart Reed, from the United States, is a military veteran and writer who served as a drone operator and infantryman with the Norman Brigade and later with Chosen Company during the Russo-Ukrainian War.
-Before joining Ukrainian forces, Reed deployed to Iraq and Afghanistan as a U.S. Army soldier.
-He is a columnist for SOFREP and the author of the forthcoming memoir War Tourist, represented by Writers House.
-His published work documents the experience of foreign volunteers and the evolution of drone warfare on Ukraine’s front lines.